 We think with you about how, concretely, to revise your drafts.

-Such detailed conversations help you think through the kinds of writing conundrums that are impossible to solve in abstract terms: the order of sections, the order of paragraphs, the movement of the argument, the kinds of evidence and rhetorical appeals that your intended readers will find most compelling, and so on.
+These conversations help you think through the kinds of writing conundrums that are impossible to solve in abstract terms: the order of sections, the order of paragraphs, the movement of the argument, the kinds of evidence and rhetorical appeals that your intended readers will find most compelling, and so on.
 Focusing on drafts also gives us an evidence-based way to reflect on your writing process and develop strategies for changing any habits that may be holding you back.

 So what happens in consultations?